Project-MONAI/MONAI/docs/source/highlights.md

 ![image](../images/multi_transform_chains.png)

 ### 7. Debug transforms with DataStats
 When transforms are combined with the "compose" function, it's not easy to track the output of specific transform.
-To help debug errors in the composed transforms, MONAI provides utility transforms such as `DataStats` to print out intermediate data properties such as `data shape`, `intensity range`, `data value`.
-It's a self-contained transform and can be integrated into any transform chain.
+To help debug errors in the composed transforms, MONAI provides utility transforms such as `DataStats` to print out intermediate data properties such as `data shape`, `value range`, `data value`, `Additional information`, etc. It's a self-contained transform and can be integrated into any transform chain.

 ### 8. Post-processing transforms for model output
 MONAI also provides post-processing transforms for handling the model outputs.
 Currently, the transforms include: